|

 Information Delivery

 One last area in which companies need to effectively compete is to provide anywhere, anytime access to information.
-Companies must understand that it is the design of the technological service and the interface that produce success, not the the appliance or technology alone.
+Companies must understand that it is the design of the technological service and the interface that produce success, not the appliance or technology alone.
 The main point to remember among all of these strategies is that it is imperative for service companies to spend their efforts on overcoming the depersonalization that technology has created between companies and their customers.

 Realign, Redesign, Restructure